Left Continue shopping

 Our Anti-Stress Superpower

-One of our favorite clean beauty brands, Osea, has been on top of this trend for some time.
-They have studied and understand the functions the vagus nerve plays in calming the body and in turn have created, the always popular, Vagus Nerve Bath Oil, Vagus Nerve Massage Oil and the Vagus Nerve Pillow Mist to assist in regulating stress, activating the body’s relaxation response and improving our quality of sleep (just a few functions of the vagus nerve and possible effects we receive when toned).
+Osea has been on top of this trend for some time.
+They have studied and understood the functions the vagus nerve plays in calming the body and, in turn, have created the always popular Vagus Nerve Bath OilVagus Nerve Massage Oil, and Vagus Nerve Pillow Mist to assist in regulating stress, activating the body’s relaxation response, and improving our quality of sleep (just a few functions of the vagus nerve and possible effects we receive when toned).

 Step One